chrissnell/Lightcube/README.md

    CMD [4 bits]						 Command to perform
                                      0x0 - "ping"  - Instructs the Lightcube to send an acknoledgement that it is up and responding to commands
-                                     0x1 - "store" - Store this frame in a display queue 0x2 - "play"  - Display all frames in queue (in order received) 0x3 - "demo"  - Display a demo screen 0xF - "wipe"  - Wipe all frames from queue and blank all pixels
+                                     0x1 - "store" - Store this frame in a frame queue 0x2 - "play"  - Display all frames in queue (in order received) 0x3 - "demo"  - Display a demo screen 0xE - "clear" - Blank all pixels but leave frame queue intact.
+                                                     Leave screen blank for time indicated by Retain Delay 0xF - "wipe"  - Wipe all frames from queue and blank all pixels

    Protocol Version [8 bits]         Currently 00000001